FaSha20/Cad_Projects/README.md

 # CAD Projects
-1- implement Permutation in a 3D matrix.
+1- Implement Permutation in a 3D matrix
+2- Column Parity